 It’s December again.
-This month last year was the worst day of every Pakistani’s life.
+Five years ago, on this day, was the worst day of every Pakistani’s life.
 A day that started off just like every other day but ended in sheer despair.
 Did people sleep that night?

 How many were strong enough to hold onto their faith?
 How did the families cope with their loss?
 The fortunate ones who survived, how will they ever recover after witnessing the unthinkable?
 How does one come back from something so terrible?
 It’s all hard to even think of, let alone go through.

-One whole year, 365 days of grieving, praying, strength and hope.
-One whole year and i still can’t get over it.
+Five years of grieving, praying, strength and hope.
+Five years and I still can’t get over it.
 Nobody can.
 People get criticized and picked on all the time for living in their joyful present lives and only remembering the victims on one specific day or one specific month.

 This incident affected the lives of millions.
 Not just the families involved but every single human being.
 But grieving is only temporary.